6 teens injured in drive-by shooting near Denver area school - NewsBreak

 The shooting comes after an 18-year-old died after being shot about 5 miles (8 kilometers) away on Sunday night.

-A shooting was also reported Friday in the parking lot of an Aurora mall, but police only found several shell casings when they arrived.
+A shooting was also reported in the parking lot of a mall in Aurora on Friday, but police only found several shell casings when they arrived.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.